wraith13/jsonarch.old/README.md

-# plastic-json
+# jsonarch

-plastic-json is JSON to JSON preprocessor.
+jsonarch is JSON to JSON preprocessor.

 🚧 UNDER CONSTRUCTION 🚧